 To get the perfect beach waves, start with damp hair that has been towel-dried, apply the styling product of your choice, and decide if you want to dry your hair with a hair dryer or diffuser or let it dry naturally.
 Once your hair is dry (and only when it's dry — never use a curling iron on wet hair or you risk breakage and damage) curl one one to two-inch sections of hair.
 For the most natural results, be sure to vary the direction of the curls.
 When you're finished, set your hair with a light hairspray — and you're done.

-This hot tool creates luscious beach waves using tourmaline, ceramic technology that helps keep frizz and static at bay.
-It heats up to 400 degrees and has multiple temperature settings and a six-foot cord.
+This hot tool creates luscious beach waves using tourmaline and pulse technology, which keeps static and frizz at bay and stays at a consistently hot temperature for as long as you use it.
+This tool heats up to 430 degrees and has multiple temperature settings and an 8-foot cord.

 If you prefer tousled, slightly messy waves to perfect ringlets, but still want to keep your options open, this curling wand won't disappoint.
 It uses tourmaline, ceramic technology and heats up to 400 degrees.
 For loose curls, wrap sections of hair around the balls of the barrel — slightly tighter and more structured curls can be achieved by placing hair in between the barrels.
 This iron also comes with a mitt to keep your hand safe.

 3. A Three-Barrel Ceramic Hair Waver With 30 Heat Settings